erkan9/pu-web-server-languages-project/README.md

 1. Open the resources folder and inside open the application.properties.
 2. Enter your credentials for the username and password for connecting to the database.
-3(Optional).
-Please refer to the exported endpoints in the resources/endpoints folder, which you can import in Postman.
+3. (Optional) Please refer to the exported endpoints in the resources/endpoints folder, which you can import in Postman.
 4. Run the commands "npm install" and "npm run", while located in front-end folder.